-Disk Block - Divisions of 512-byte units which AMOS imposes on a disk for structuring purposes, regardless of the built-in structuring attributes of the disk.
-Disk block 0 contains the first 512 bytes on the disk.
+Disk Block - Divisions of 512-byte units which AMOS impose on a disk for structuring purposes, regardless of the built-in structuring attributes of the disk.
+Disk block 0 contains the first 51 bytes on the disk.

-Disk Controller - An electronic device enabling the CPU to control, read from, and write to the disk device.
-Some Alpha Micro disk controllers are: AM-210, AM-410, and AM-500.
+Disk Controller - An electronic device enabling the CPU t control, read from, and write to the disk device.
+Some Alpha Mici disk controllers are: AM-210, AM-410, and AM-500.

-Disk Format - The physical pattern in which data is written on the disk.
+Disk Format - The physical pattern in which data is written c the disk.

-DO File - A special command file you can create whose parameters are assigned by arguments you enter when you invoke the DO file.
+DO File - A special command file you can create whose para meters are assigned by arguments you enter when you invok the DO file.
 See Command File.

-Driver -- See Device Driver.
+Driver --- See Device Driver.

-Echoing - The response of the computer to a character typed on the keyboard.
-The image appearing on the terminal display is the echo from the computer.
+Echoing - The response of the computer to a character type on the keyboard.
+The image appearing on the terminal display the echo from the computer.

 EDIT - 1.
 The AMOS character-oriented text editor.
-2. (verb) The process of making written material suitable for presentation.
+2. (verl The process of making written material suitable for presentatio

-Error Message - A message appearing on your display explaining that a command you have just entered cannot be performed, and usually telling you why.
+Error Message - A message appearing on your disple explaining that a command you have just entered cannot k performed, and usually telling you why.

-Error Trapping - Within a language processor, the ability to react within the program to recover from an error rather than crashing the system or returning to AMOS command level.
+Error Trapping - Within a language processor, the ability treact within the program to recover from an error rather the crashing the system or returning to AMOS command level.

-Escape - A special key on the terminal keyboard (labeled ESC, ESCAPE or ALT MODE) that is used by different programs on the AMOS system to initiate special functions.
+Escape - A special key on the terminal keyboard (labeled ES( ESCAPE or ALT MODE) that is used by different programs on th AMOS system to initiate special functions.

-Execute - (verb) Carrying out the instructions that make up a program.
+Execute - (verb) Carrying out the instructions that make up program.

-Extension - The characters following the filename that tell you and AMOS the kind of file it is.
-The name and extension of the file are separated by a dot.
+Extension - The characters following the filename that tell yc and AMOS the kind of file it is.
+The name and extension of the fi are separated by a dot.

-External Library of Programs - A set of existing programs you can call to supplement programs you write.
+External Library of Programs - A set of existing program you can call to supplement programs you write.